PhilipPartsch/open-someip-spec/src/someip-rpc.rst

 For the error handling two different mechanisms are supported.
 All messages have a return code field to carry the return code.
 However, only responses (Message Types 0x80 and 0x81) use this field to carry a return code to the request (Message Type 0x00) they answer.
 All other messages set this field to 0x00.
 See :need:`feat_req_someip_94`.

-For more detailed errors the layout of the Error Message (Message Type 0x81) can carry specific fields for error handling, e.g. an Exception String.
-Error Messages are sent instead of Response Messages.
+For more detailed errors the layout of the Exception Message (Message Type 0x81) can carry specific fields for error handling, e.g. an Exception String.
+Exception Messages can be only sent instead of Response Messages, if configured.

 .. feat_req:: ⓘ
     :id: feat_req_someip_368